Providence Entry Requirements

 Prohibited Items

-- Endangered species products - items made from protected animals/plants (ivory, turtle shell, certain furs)
+- Endangered wildlife, products made from protected species (ivory, certain coral, tortoiseshell), or products prohibited under CITES

 Restricted Items